Werewolf AI

 Even getting AI to follow the basic rules of Werewolf was harder than expected.
 LLMs hallucinate, lose track of context over long games, forget their roles, and drift away from their goals.
 Reducing context rot, keeping models focused on their assigned behavioral patterns, and preventing them from breaking character took significant engineering effort.

 But rule-following was just the foundation.
 The real challenge was making the game fun.
-We needed bots that could combine three things at once: staying in thematic character (a pirate captain, a Hogwarts student, a submarine engineer), playing the Werewolf game with genuine tactics, and keeping interactions with the human player entertaining and unpredictable.
+We needed bots that could combine three things at once: staying in thematic character (a pirate captain, a wandering sorcerer, a submarine engineer), playing the Werewolf game with genuine tactics, and keeping interactions with the human player entertaining and unpredictable.
 Getting all three to work together — across multiple AI providers with different strengths and quirks — was the hardest part.

 What We Found